niamh-d/ts-bakery/README.md

 - utils directory: contains the utility functions used in the application – `maths.utils.ts`, `order.utils.ts`, and `string.utils.ts`.
 - constants directory: contains the constants used in the application
 - src directory: contains App.tsx, components directory
+- \_playground directory: contains the files used in the initial tasks

 ### Components